-There were no contractual capital commitments not provided within the Group financial statements as at 31 December 2018 (as at 31 December 2017 - RUB 99 million).
+The Group has contractual capital commitments not provided within the Group financial statements as at 31 December 2019 in the amount of RUB 158 million (as at 31 December 2018 - RUB 0 million).
+The commitment relates to warehouse premises under construction.

-19. CONTINGENCIES, COMMITMENTS AND OPERATING RISKS
+23. CONTINGENCIES, COMMITMENTS AND OPERATING RISKS